-I have applied for a New Playwrights Award before but was not selected, does this mean that my writing isn't what you're looking for?
+I have previously applied for a New Playwrights Award but was not selected.
+Does this mean that my writing isn't what you're looking for?

 Playwrights' Studio is a development organisation for playwrights, so we are not looking for a particular style of play or type of writing.
 We welcome as many different ideas, stories and voices as possible.

 Selection is made by considering all the different criteria, not just your writing.
-These are:
+The criteria are: